Yehoshua Cohen: Moyne assassination

 In 1944, the leaders of Lehi decided to assassinate Lord Moyne, the British Minister of State for the Middle East.
 Yitzhak Shamir originally planned the assassination, and chose Eliyahu Bet-Zuri and Eliyahu Hakim to carry it out.
-Cohen was picked to train the two assassins for their mission, and traveled from Tel Aviv to spend several weeks training the two in Jerusalem.
+Cohen was picked to train the two assassins for their mission, and traveled from Tel Aviv to spend several weeks training them in Jerusalem.
 After the assassination, Cohen became "a legend" within Lehi, and a reward was once again offered for his capture.

 After the attack, Cohen was also involved in planning an attack on Harold MacMichael that failed.
 Shortly thereafter, Cohen was apprehended by the British and sent to a detention centre in Africa.
 On July 6, 1948, the British released Cohen, along with a large number of other detainees in response to Israel's independence.

 Assassination of Bernadotte

 During the 1948 Arab–Israeli War, the United Nations mediator, Folke Bernadotte, advocated a plan under which major revisions in territorial holdings would be made in accordance with the November 1947 United Nations Partition Plan for Palestine, including placing Jerusalem under UN control.
 Many Israelis opposed these proposals and Lehi leaders decided that Bernadotte's assassination would be the most effective means to prevent their implementation.
 Lehi saw Bernadotte as a British and Arab puppet, and thus a serious threat to the emerging State of Israel, and feared that the provisional Israeli government would accept his plan, which it considered disastrous.
 The Lehi leadership approved the assassination, and Yehoshua Zeitler began to make plans for it.
 Cohen was chosen to lead the actual attack on Bernadotte and picked two other long-time members: Yitzhak Ben Moshe and Avraham Steinberg, to join him.

 Cohen began training his team in West Jerusalem in August, practicing with the weapons and tactics they would use in the assassination.
 During the planning stage, Zetler and Cohen chose to ambush Bernadotte on a narrow road in the Katamon neighborhood, blocking his vehicle with a Jeep across the road and then attacking.

 On September 17, 1948, Cohen and his team put their plan into action.
 As planned, they placed a Jeep across the road to stop Bernadotte's convoy at around 5:00 PM.
 Moshe and Steinberg then opened fire on the tires of Bernadotte's vehicle, while Cohen fired inside the car with a MP40 machine gun, killing Bernadotte and his aide, Andre Serot.

+The day after the murders, the UN Security Council condemned the killing of Bernadotte as "a cowardly act which appears to have been committed by a criminal group of terrorists in Jerusalem while the United Nations representative was fulfilling his peace-seeking mission in the Holy Land."

-After the attack, the identity of the assassins remained unclear for some time.
-Various nations accused each other of complicity in the attack, but eventually it became clear that Lehi was responsible.
-Although it was an open secret within Lehi and other groups that Cohen was behind the killing, his role was not made public for over forty years.
+The identity of the assassins remained unknown for some time, with various nations accusing each other of complicity until eventually it became clear that Lehi was responsible.
+Although Cohen's involvement was an open secret within Lehi and other groups, his role was not made public for over forty years.